Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for an Ideal Gas Reactor
+                     Derivations of governing equations for an Ideal Gas Reactor.
+                     A reactor where all gasses follow the ideal gas law, and temperature is the energy equation state variable.

 .. container:: container